Unhappy at work? Here's our best advice to help management-level mining industry employees work out what to do next

 - Corporate stress

-Of course any of the above factors is going to make a fresh start seem like the best possible solution.
+Of course, any of the above factors are going to make getting a fresh start seem like the best possible solution.
 Indeed, if you have several of those factors in combination, then almost any new position is going to look like everything you’ve ever wanted.

 This is a big step towards taking responsibility for making a better decision next time.
 Ask yourself: What was my role in this and what do I need to learn?
 This is nothing more than building basic personal awareness and accepting what is often described as the first mantle of leadership — responsibility.